 - Select Upload from the toolbar to upload a copy of your CDC vaccination record card or other appropriate proof of COVID-19 vaccination.
 You may click here to go directly to the Upload page if logged in.
 From here, follow the on-screen guidance to complete your file upload.

 If you need additional guidance, click here to download a detailed, step-by-step guide for uploading your COVID-19 vaccine record.
-You may also visit Mason’s COVID-19 surveillance testing and vaccination clinic at the Johnson Center (open Monday through Friday, 7am to 3pm) where a nurse or medical assistant will help you update your record.
+You may also visit Mason’s COVID-19 surveillance testing and vaccination clinic at Fenwick Library (A Wing) where a nurse or medical assistant will help you update your record.

 What happens after you’ve completed this process